|

 British Energy's financial problems, including

-a £493m loss in the last financial year, has resulted in short term
+a £493m loss in the last financial year, has resulted in

-the government to merge BE with state owned BNFL.
+option is for the government to merge BE with state owned BNFL.

 British Energy has entered the business retail